fortisq/it_inventory/FAQ.md

 ### Q: Can I view system updates and announcements in the Help and Support Portal?
 A: Yes, the Help and Support Portal includes a section for system updates and announcements.
 This keeps you informed about new features, maintenance schedules, and other important information.

+## SMTP and Stripe Settings Management

+### Q: Can tenants configure their own Stripe settings?
+A: No, Stripe settings can only be configured by administrators.
+This ensures consistent payment processing across the platform.
+Tenants can view their billing information, but cannot modify payment settings directly.

+### Q: How are Stripe settings managed for individual tenants?
+A: Administrators can manage Stripe settings for individual tenants through the "Tenant Management" section in the admin panel.
+This allows for customized billing configurations when necessary.

+### Q: Can tenants configure their own SMTP settings?
+A: Yes, tenants can configure their own SMTP settings.
+These tenant-specific settings will override the global SMTP settings for that particular tenant.

+### Q: How do tenant-specific SMTP settings work?
+A: When a tenant configures their own SMTP settings, all email notifications for that tenant will be sent using their specific SMTP server.
+This allows for greater customization and control over email communications.

+### Q: What happens if a tenant doesn't configure SMTP settings?
+A: If a tenant doesn't configure their own SMTP settings, the system will use the global SMTP settings configured by the administrator.

+### Q: Can administrators see or modify tenant-specific SMTP settings?
+A: Yes, administrators have access to view and modify SMTP settings for all tenants through the "Tenant Management" section in the admin panel.

+### Q: How are Stripe API keys and SMTP credentials kept secure?
+A: We use industry-standard encryption to store sensitive information like API keys and credentials.
+Access to this information is strictly limited and all actions are logged for security auditing.

+### Q: Are tenant-specific SMTP settings isolated from other tenants?
+A: Yes, each tenant's SMTP settings are securely isolated.
+One tenant cannot access or use another tenant's SMTP configuration.

+### Q: How can I monitor SMTP and Stripe integration health?
+A: Administrators can monitor the health of SMTP and Stripe integrations through the "System Health" section in the admin panel.
+This includes checking for failed email deliveries or payment processing issues.

+### Q: What should I do if there are issues with SMTP or Stripe integrations?
+A: If you encounter issues, first check the system logs in the admin panel.
+For SMTP issues, verify the configuration settings.
+For Stripe issues, ensure your API keys are correct and your Stripe account is in good standing.
+If problems persist, contact our support team.

+If you have any questions not covered here, please don't hesitate to contact our support team.